- Students fees and finance

 - Check it is safe to travel and you are aware of any travel restrictions issued by your home country and the UK.
 We recommend following the Foreign and Commonwealth Office for updates.

-- Ensure you notify the Student Immigration Compliance Team of your temporary departure from the UK.
-The team can be reached at email@example.com.
+- Ensure you notify the Student Immigration Compliance Team of your departure from the UK.
+The team can be reached at email@example.com and will advise you on the impact this decision may have on your visa.

 - Continue to engage fully with your learning through any online delivery and assessment arrangements your school have put into place.
-This is required for the University to evidence to the Home Office (UKVI) that you are actively studying from a distance.
+This is required for the University to evidence to the Home Office (UKVI) that you are actively studying from a distance unless you are told otherwise.

 - Check your University email account regularly for any updates on the situation.